lbl-srg/ctrl-flow-dev/docs/linkage-schema.md

 `modelicaPath`: the UUID for the template, as well as the identifier for the entrypoint option in the options table.

 `systemTypes`: this is an in-order hierarchical list of categories.
 Currently modelica-buildings only has categories one level deep, but we need to support multiple levels.

-`options`: This is a flat list of all available options in the template.

 ```typescript
 export interface TemplateInterface {